 Lenor and her partners have been on the cutting edge of obtaining favorable tax solutions for beneficiaries of tribal minors’ trusts and for tribal members participating in tribal housing and other social benefit programs.
 In one significant case, Lenor and her partners successfully argued on behalf of a tribal minors’ trust fund, receiving a very substantial monetary award.
 She has also assisted in developing programs for investing tribal funds, educational assistance for tribal members and sophisticated financing for tribal projects.

 In 2003, Lenor was appointed to the Minnesota Commission on Judicial Selection as an at-large member and served for eight years.
 She teaches Indian taxation and jurisdiction classes across the country, including classes for tribal tax commissions, tribal councils and other tribal government departments.
-The Internal Revenue Service appointed Lenor to its Advisory Committee for Tax Exempt and Government Entities for a term from 2004 to 2007.
+In addition, the Internal Revenue Service appointed Lenor to its Advisory Committee for Tax Exempt and Government Entities for a term from 2004 to 2007.
+Since August 2013, Lenor has been serving as Associate Judge II with the Sisseton Wahpeton Tribal Court as well as a Tribal Court Appellate Judge for the Prairie Island Community Tribal Court since Fall 2013.
 Lenor has also been named among the Best Lawyers in America.

 Lenor contributes her time and expertise to the community in multiple ways and was a recipient of the Turtle Award from the Minnesota American Indian Chamber of Commerce for volunteering time, energy and services to support and promote the American Indian business community.